akshaybhardwaj1903/COVID-19_Project/README.md

-# COVID-19_Project

-1. Pre-Processed and merged COVID-19 dataset published by John Hopkins University with the dataset consisting of various life factors score
+1. Pre-processed and merged two different datasets to measure the relationship between the spread of the Coronavirus and happiness index of that country

-2. Identified the correlation between the two datasets
+2. Analyzed the COVID-19 dataset using linear regression, visualized the correlation among the datasets using seaborn

-3. Visualized results using Seaborn